dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/03 Configuration Variables/index.md

 ### Step 4 - Deploy the configurations

-1. Go back to the `exercise-03` directory and run monaco deploy command first with dry-run option
+1. Go back to the parent directory where the `manifest.yaml` resides.
+Open this file and explore the contents.

+    ```yaml
+        ---
+        manifestVersion: "1.0"

+        projects:
+          - name: apps
+            path: apps
+            type: grouping
+          - name: infrastructure
+            path: infrastructure

+        environmentGroups:
+          - name: default
+            environments:
+              - name: development-environment
+                url:
+                  type: environment
+                  value: DT_TENANT_URL
+                auth:
+                  token:
+                    name: DT_API_TOKEN
+    ```

+2. Verify that the environment variable `DT_API_TOKEN` still exists

     ```bash
+    echo $DT_API_TOKEN
+    ```

+    If not, recreate it from the token you created in the previous exercises.

+    ```bash
+    export DT_API_TOKEN=PASTE-YOUR-API-TOKEN-HERE
+    ```
+3. Verify that the environment variable `DT_TENANT_URL` still exists

+    ```bash
+    echo $DT_TENANT_URL
+    ```

+    If not, recreate it with your Dynatrace environment URL.
+Include `https://` but ensure there is no trailing `/` at the end of the URL.

+    ```bash
+    export DT_TENANT_URL=PASTE_YOUR_TENANT_URL_HERE
+    ```

+4. Run monaco deploy command first with dry-run option

+    ```bash
     monaco deploy manifest.yaml --dry-run
     ```

-2. If there is no validation error, you can now run monaco without a dry-run option to apply the configurations on your Dynatrace environment
+5. If there is no validation error, you can now run monaco without a dry-run option to apply the configurations on your Dynatrace environment

     ```bash
     monaco deploy manifest.yaml